Comcast/ActorServiceRegistry/README.md

 Automated cluster level tests and in particular service and registry recovery testing is not yet developed.
 Have tested service and registry recovery manually by:

-1. Stopping node that is hosting the registry, observing it restarting on another node and sending RegistryHasRestarted messages to all previous publishers and subscribers.
+1. Stopping cluster node that is hosting the registry, observing it restarting on another node and sending RegistryHasRestarted messages to all previous publishers and subscribers.
 2. Stopping a service actor hosting node, observing the registry dispatching ServiceUnavailable messages to all of its subscribers.
 3. Re-starting a stopped service actor hosting node, observing the registry dispatching ServiceAvailable messages to its subscribers.